 How to Apply

 All applications must be made through the School of Computer Science admissions process.
-The application deadline, mailing address, and fees are the same as for other SCS PhD Programs.
 All application deadlines will appear on the application website.

 Statement of Purpose

 The admissions committee is looking at many factors when evaluating applications.
 The statement of purpose is a key document for the admissions committee.
 The admissions committee is using all available pieces of information, but the statement of purpose is the central document where you can frame your application and provide context to other information.

 Tell us why you are interested in a Ph.D. in Software Engineering from Carnegie Mellon.
 If you have been involved in any kind of research, briefly describe the problem, approach, and results.
 Describe a problem you are interested in solving as a researcher, and if you have preliminary ideas, how you would go about solving it.
 Talk about your general interests in software engineering (beyond the problem above), and if you are interested in working with particular faculty, mention their names.